-Maintenance treatment of asthma in patients not adequately controlled on other asthma-controller medications (eg, inhaled corticosteroid) or whose disease severity warrants initiation of 2 maintenance therapies.
+Treatment of asthma in patients not adequately controlled on a long-term asthma control medication [eg, inhaled corticosteroid (ICS)] or whose disease warrants initiation of both an ICS and LABA.
 Maintenance treatment of COPD, including chronic bronchitis and/or emphysema.
 To reduce exacerbations of COPD in patients with a history of exacerbations.

 Primary treatment of status asthmaticus or other acute episodes of asthma or COPD requiring intensive measures.
-Concomitant with other forms of salmeterol or formoterol.
 Severe milk protein hypersensitivity.

-See Contraindications.
 Concomitant strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, ritonavir, atazanavir, clarithromycin, indinavir, nefazodone, nelfinavir, saquinavir, telithromycin): not recommended.
-Caution with other sympathomimetics (except short-acting bronchodilators), during or within 2 weeks of MAOIs, tricyclic antidepressants (increased cardiac effects), K+-depleting diuretics.
-Antagonized by β-blockers.
+Caution during or within 2 weeks of discontinuing MAOIs or tricyclic antidepressants, β-blockers (consider cardioselective), K+-depleting diuretics.

 Diskus (60 blisters)—1